anrayliu/pyvidplayer2/documentation.md

 # *class* Video(path: str, **kwargs)

 Main object used to play videos.
-Videos can be read from disk, memory or streamed from YouTube.
-The object uses FFmpeg to extract chunks of audio from videos and then feeds it into a Sounddevice stream (v0.9.30 and before used PyAudio instead of Sounddevice).
-It uses OpenCV to display the appropriate video frames.
-Videos can only be played simultaneously if using Sounddevice.
+This particular object uses Pygame for graphics, but scroll down for other supported libraries.
+Actual class name is `VideoPygame`.
+Videos can be read from disk, RAM, or streamed from YouTube.
+Videos can only be played simultaneously if using Sounddevice as the audio library.
 Pygame or Pygame CE are the only graphics libraries to support subtitles. `yt-dlp` is required to stream videos from YouTube.
-Decord is required to play videos from memory.
-This particular object uses Pygame for graphics, but see bottom for other supported libraries.
-Actual class name is `VideoPygame`.
+Decord is required to play videos from RAM.

 ## Parameters

 - `path: str | bytes` - Path to video file.
-Supports almost all file containers such as mkv, mp4, mov, avi, 3gp, etc.
+Supports any codec or container that your FFmpeg binary can parse.
-  Can also provide the video in bytes.
+  Can also provide the video as a bytes object.
 If streaming from YouTube, provide the URL here.
-- `chunk_size: float = 10` - Playable audio is extracted from the video in chunks.
-This parameter determines the size of each chunk, in seconds.
+- `chunk_size: float = 10` - Playable audio is extracted in chunks.
+This parameter dictates the size of each chunk, in seconds.
 Increasing this value will slow the initial loading of video, but may be necessary to prevent stuttering.
-Automatically set to at least 60 if streaming from YouTube.
-Generally, this value only needs changing if the playback experience is not smooth.
+When streaming from YouTube, this will be automatically set to a higher value.
-- `max_threads: int = 1` - Maximum number of chunks that can be extracted at any given time.
-Generally, this value only needs changing if the playback experience is not smooth.
-Automatically set to 1 if streaming from YouTube.
+- `max_threads: int = 1` - Maximum number of chunks that can be simultaneously extracted.
+When streaming from YouTube, this will be locked to 1.
-- `max_chunks: int = 1` - Maximum number of chunks allowed to be extracted and reserved.
-Generally, this value only needs changing if the playback experience is not smooth, and it's not recommended to change if streaming from YouTube.
+- `max_chunks: int = 1` - Maximum number of chunks allowed to be extracted and queued for playback.
-- `subs: pyvidplayer2.Subtitles = None` - Pass a `Subtitles` object here for the video to display subtitles, or a list of them for multiple subtitles.
+- `subs: pyvidplayer2.Subtitles = None` - Pass a `Subtitles` object or a list of them to display during playback.
 - `post_process: function(numpy.ndarray) -> numpy.ndarray = PostProcessing.none` - Post processing function to be
-  applied whenever a frame is
-  functions should accept a NumpPy image and return the processed image.
-Refer to the `frame_data` attribute below for more information.
-There are also a few pre-made post processing rendered.
-This is `PostProcessing.none` by default, which means no alterations are taking place.
-Post-processing functions which are documented in a further section.
+  applied whenever a frame is rendered.
+Functions should accept a NumPy image and return the processed image.
+There are also a few pre-made post-processing functions.
+  Scroll down for more information.
 - `interp: str | int = "linear"` - Interpolation technique used when resizing frames.
-Accepts `nearest`, `linear`, `cubic`,
-  `lanczos4` and `area`.
+Accepts `nearest`, `linear`, `cubic`, `lanczos4` and `area`.
 Nearest is the fastest technique but produces the worst results.
 Lanczos4 produces the best results but is so much more intensive that it's usually not worth it.
 Area is a technique that produces the best results when downscaling.
 This parameter can also accept OpenCV constants like `cv2.INTER_LINEAR`.
-Resizing will use OpenCV when available but can fall back on FFmpeg if needed.
+Resizing will use OpenCV when available but can fall back on FFmpeg (much slower) if needed.
-- `use_pygame_audio: bool = False` - Specifies whether to use Sounddevice or Pygame to play audio.
-Sounddevice is almost always the best option, so this option mainly exists for situations where Sounddevice cannot be installed.
-Using Pygame audio will not allow videos to be played in parallel.
+- `use_pygame_audio: bool = False` - Chooses Pygame as the audio library.
+Sounddevice is the default and is usually the best option, but Pygame can handle higher-FPS videos.
+Videos can only be played in parallel when using Sounddevice.
-- `reverse: bool = False` - Specifies whether to play the video in reverse.
-Warning: Doing so will load every video frame into
-  RAM, so videos longer than a few minutes can temporarily brick your computer.
-Subtitles are currently unaffected by reverse playback.
+- `reverse: bool = False` - Plays the video in reverse.
+Warning: Doing so will load every frame into RAM, so videos longer than a few minutes can temporarily brick your computer.
 - `no_audio: bool = False` - Specifies whether the given video has no audio tracks.
 If not set explicitly, this value will be auto-detected.
-Setting this to `True` can also be used to force disable all existing audio tracks.
+Setting this to `True` can also be used to forcefully disable all existing audio tracks.
 - `speed: float | int = 1.0` - Float from 0.25 to 10.0 that multiplies the playback speed.
-Note that if for example,
-  `speed=2`,
-  the video will play twice as fast.
-However, every single video frame will still be processed.
-Therefore, the frame rate of your program must be at least twice that of the video's frame rate to prevent dropped frames.
-So for example, for a 24 fps video, the video will have to be updated at least, but ideally more than 48 times a second to achieve true x2 speed.
-For more information, see the `update` method below.
+Note that every single video frame will still have to be processed.
+To avoid dropping frames, the fps of your program must be at least the fps of your video multiplied by the speed.
+For example, for a 24 fps video to be played at x2.0 speed, the video will have to be updated at least, but ideally more than 48 times a second to avoid skipping frames.
 - `youtube: bool = False` - Specifies whether to stream a YouTube video.
 Path must be a valid YouTube video URL.
 YouTube shorts and livestreams are not supported.
-Setting this to `True` will force `chunk_size` to be at least 60 and `max_threads` to be 1.
 Requires a few external dependencies, see this [example](https://github.com/anrayliu/pyvidplayer2/blob/main/examples/youtube_streaming_demo.py) for more information.
 - `max_res: int = 720` - Only used when streaming YouTube videos.
 Sets the highest possible resolution when choosing video quality.
 4320p is the highest YouTube supports.
-Note that actual video quality is not guaranteed to match `max_res`.
+Actual video quality is not guaranteed to match `max_res`.
 - `as_bytes: bool = False` - Specifies whether `path` is a video in byte form.
-The python package `decord` is required for this feature.
-It can be installed through pip.
+The Python package `decord` is required for this feature.
 - `audio_track: int = 0` - Selects which audio track to use.
 0 will play the first, 1 will play the second, and so on.
-- `vfr: bool = False` - Used to play variable frame rate videos properly.
+- `vfr: bool = False` - Used to play variable frame rate videos.
 If `False`, a constant frame rate will be assumed.
-If
-  `True`, presentation timestamps will be extracted for each frame.
+If `True`, presentation timestamps will be extracted for each frame.
 These will be stored in the `timestamps` attribute.
-  This still works for
-  constant frame rate videos, but extracting the timestamps will mean a longer initial load.
+  This still works for constant frame rate videos, but extracting the timestamps will increase initialization time.
 - `pref_lang: str = "en"` - Only used when streaming YouTube videos.
 Used to select a language track if video has multiple.
-  This must be a Google language code; refer to the examples directory.
+This must be a Google language code.
 - `audio_index: int = None` - Used to specify which audio output device to use if using Sounddevice.
-Can be specific to each video, and is automatically calculated if argument is not provided.
-To get a list of devices and their indices, use libraries like `sounddevice` (see `audio_devices_demo.py` in examples directory) and the numbers from the MME host APIs.
+Can be specific to each video and is automatically calculated if argument is not provided.
+See `audio_devices_demo.py` in the examples directory for more information.
 If using Pygame instead of Sounddevice, setting output device can be done in the mixer init settings, independent of pyvidplayer2.
 - `reader: int = pyvidplayer2.READER_AUTO` - Specifies which video reading backend to use.
-Can be `pyvidplayer2.READER_AUTO` (choose best backend automatically), `pyvidplayer2.READER_OPENCV` (requires `opencv-python`), `pyvidplayer2.READER_DECORD` (requires `decord`), `pyvidplayer2.READER_IMAGEIO` (requires `imageio`), and `pyvidplayer2.READER_FFMPEG`.
-Note that their respective packages must be installed to use.
-There are fumdamental differneces between readers.
+Can be `pyvidplayer2.READER_AUTO` (chooses the best backend automatically), `pyvidplayer2.READER_OPENCV` (requires `opencv-python`), `pyvidplayer2.READER_DECORD` (requires
+  `decord`), `pyvidplayer2.READER_IMAGEIO` (requires `imageio`), and `pyvidplayer2.READER_FFMPEG`.
+There are fundamental differences between readers.
 For example, the colour format varies. `READER_OPENCV` and `READER_FFMPEG` use BGR while `READER_IMAGEIO` and `READER_DECORD` use RGB.
 This information is stored in the `colour_format` attribute.
-Also, not every feature will work with every reader.
+Not every feature will work with every reader.
   Some are specialized for certain tasks, so you can always try a different one if the current one is not working.
+Frame seeking with `READER_IMAGEIO` is significantly slower than the rest.
 - `cuda_device: int = -1` - Specifies which Nvidia GPU to use for hardware acceleration.
-First GPU device is 0, second is 1,
-  etc. Default is -1, which disables hardware acceleration.
+First GPU device is 0, second is 1, and so on.
+Default is -1, which disables hardware acceleration.
 Note: this may not result in significant performance gains because all the currently supported graphics libraries must convert video frames with CPU for software rendering.
-  However,
-  in certain situations, such as video seeking where the bottleneck is video decoding instead of rendering, this can increase performance.
-AMD GPU support to come in the future.
+  Only in situations like video seeking, where the bottleneck is from decoding instead of rendering, will there be performance gains.

 ## Attributes